jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 Examples of these include:

-* Evidence-based interventions like cognitive behavioral therapy and mindfulness based stress reduction.
+* Evidence-based interventions like cognitive behavioral therapy
 * Peer support in discussion forums with other patients using the app
 * Search tools to locate self-help groups like AA and NA meetings
 * Healthcare planning tools such as medication managers and appointment reminders
-* And self-assessment and symptom tracking tools
+* Symptom tracking tools,

-Clinician dashboards are also being developed to allow communication with healthcare providers within the app.
+* And clinician dashboards that allow communication and data sharing with healthcare providers.

 ---